kumanote/concordium-node/docs/data-storage.md

 ### Release schedule

 The release schedule is a result of scheduled transfers.
-The main complication is that the effect of the transaction is not only immediate, but the GTU are released over a period of time.
+The main complication is that the effect of the transaction is not only immediate, but the $CCD are released over a period of time.
 This part of the state keeps the information needed to efficiently check whether any releases need to be effected at the beginning of each block.
 In particular this part just maps account addresses to